Heaven (nightclub): 1980s/1990s

-In 1980, London Weekend Television ran a weekly documentary series titled Gay Life in which Heaven nightclub and various other London gay clubs and bars were featured.
+In 1980, London Weekend Television ran a weekly documentary series titled Gay Life, in which Heaven nightclub and various other London gay clubs and bars were featured.

 In 1982, Heaven was acquired from Norman by Richard Branson's Virgin Group.
-Branson was one of the first to identify the burgeoning 'pink pound' and saw the club as an investment opportunity, Branson reported in his autobiography that the £500,000 used to purchase Heaven were financed by the brewery supplying drinks to the venue.
+Branson was one of the first to identify the burgeoning 'pink pound' and saw the club as an investment opportunity.
+Branson reported in his autobiography that the £500,000 used to purchase Heaven came by the brewery supplying drinks to the venue.

 Kevin Millins' club night Asylum (on Thursdays) started on 14 April 1983, with resident DJs Colin Faver and Mark Moore (S'Express).
 By 1985 this had become Pyramid (shifted to Wednesdays) and was one of the first clubs in the country to play emerging House music from Chicago.

 As one of the first gay clubs in London, and one of the first openly so in the world, Heaven courted controversy, frequently appearing in the tabloid press, especially in The Sun headlines about ecstasy use in the nightclub in 1989.